Monad (functional programming): IO monad (Haskell)

 The first is interested in whether a given file really exists, and as a result, outputs a Boolean value within the IO monad.

-The second function, on the other hand, is only concerned with acting on the file system so the IO container it outputs is empty.
+The second function, in contrast, is only concerned with acting on the file system so the IO container it outputs is empty.

-IO is not limited just to file I/O though; it even allows for user I/O, and along with imperative syntax sugar, can mimic a typical "Hello, World!" program:
+IO is not limited just to file I/O though; it even allows for user I/O, and along with imperative syntax sugar, can mimic a typical "Hello, world!" program: